 Over half of Mallorca’s population lives in Palma, which has enjoyed a rich and colourful past, having been colonised by the Phoenicians, the Romans and the Moors in the 10th century, when Palma became known as the Medina Mayurqua.
 In Roman times Mallorca’s economy was driven by olives, wine and salt.
 Today, its greatest exports are almonds, oranges and lemons, while tourism keeps the island afloat.
 Meaning ‘the larger one’ in Latin, Mallorca has a wildness to it that can’t be tamed.
 From its jagged coastline, pine-flecked bays and caves hiding subterranean lakes, what it lacks in pristine perfection it makes up for in charm.

-Keen to grow the brand, in 2006 Wahlström launched Purobeach Marbella, and the group has since opened beach clubs in Vilamoura in Portugal, Barcelona, Dubai, the United Arab Emirates, and, most recently, back in its birthplace with the opening of Purobeach Illetas.
+The group has since opened beach clubs in Vilamoura in Portugal and Barcelona among others, and, most recently, back in its birthplace with the opening of Purobeach Illetas.
 Each of the sites incorporates local design elements to make it unique rather than a cookie-cutter replica of the original.
 Not ones to stand still, the company, led by Spanish CEO Beltran Alvarez de Estrada, has three new beach clubs in the pipeline for 2018, with openings slated for Crete in Greece, Taghazout Bay in Morroco and the Red Sea in Egypt.
 And if that level of expansion wasn’t dizzying enough, Estrada also has his sights set on Mexico and the Caribbean to make the Puro concept a truly global brand, and plans to open new Puro hotels in select sites around the world in the near future.

 The launch of Purobeach Illetas drew a crowd of over 1,000 guests, including a smattering of Spanish celebrities, with deep house sets from resident DJ Sebas Ramis keeping the party people dancing until dawn.
 Feeding 1,000 guests verges on the biblical, but the scale of the task was impressively handled via abundant platters of saline oysters, flappingly fresh sashimi, melt-in-the-mouth pata negra jamón, silky slivers of Kobe beef carpaccio redolent with truffle oil, lime-laced sea bream ceviche and tooth-tinglingly sweet baklava.